Brooksteven/Brooklynns-Regular-Expression-Tutorial-/gist-template.md

 ### Greedy and Lazy Match
 /^(`[a-z0-9_\.-]`+)@(`[\da-z\.-]`+)\.(`[a-z\.]`{2,6})$/  <br>
 Here, we have only used greedy quantifiers `+` and `{}`, meaning that it will allow the match to expand as long as it neess to go.
 If these quantifiers were non-greedy quantifiers, they would appear as `+?` or `{}?`, this will direct the system to make the shortest match.

+### Boundaries
+Boundaries is an advance regex category where the meta-character `\b` acts as an anchor just as a `^` or `$` The meta-character `\b` simply indicates and allows a search for a whole word.
+For example,

+`\bEmail\b` will indicate a whole word search for `Email`.

+### Back-references
+Back-reference match is matching the same text previously matched by a capturing group.
+By adding a `\1` at the end of the expression captures one group, and whatever is placed within the expression previously, will be repeated for a search.

+For example,

+`([a-c])x\1x\1`

+will capture `axaxa` or `bxbxb` or `cxcxc`.

+### Look-ahead and Look-behind
+Look-ahead method is defined in positive and a negative method.
+A positive look-ahead defines a pattern that is followed by something else and a negative look-ahead defines a pattern that is not followed by something.

+Look-behind method is also defined in a positive and a negative method.
+Look-behind method works backwards to the look-away method, so simply a positive look-behind method defines a pattern that is behind something else and negative look-behind defines a pattern that is not behind something else.

 ## Author